LaughingLeader-DOS2-Mods/NamingWIzard/README.md

 ### Features:
 * Provides a way for players to input text, through invidivual alphanumeric characters, common words, names, and more.
-* Includes a special wand called "The Wand of Renaming", which can be used to rename characters.
+* Includes a special wand called the "Wand of Renaming", which can be used to rename characters.
 * Dependency-free mod integration, allowing other mods to use Naming Wizard to provide players with a way to input text.

 ## Mod Support (Mod Authors)

-* If you'd like to add support for Naming Wizard in your mod, check out the wiki page: [Adding Naming Wizard Support](wiki/NamingWizardSupport.md)
+* If you'd like to add support for Naming Wizard in your mod, check out the wiki: [Naming Wizard Mod Integration](wiki/NamingWizardAPI.md)

 ### Releases
 * [Steam Workshop]()